aesmi/N-Layer-Architecture-Typescript/README.md

 ### Core

 The Core Layer is where all the business related things happen.
-It's also responsible for creating ports(interfaces), a port to me means that another lay has to go thru this in order to communicate.
-In other words the **Core** layer gives the **Data** layer a key to get access to our implementations.
+It's also responsible for creating ports(interfaces), a port to me means that another layer has to go through this in order to communicate. a key to get access to our implementations.
 Do note, the **Core** layer does not know about implementations of other layers.

 ### Web